 For more details on the gravitational and high-energy theory research program at The University of Mississippi, see the GR website.

-The goal of the LIGO experiment is to detect for the first time gravitational waves, explore the fundamental physics of gravity, and develop the emerging field of gravitational wave astronomy.
+The goal of the LIGO experiment is to detect gravitational waves, explore the fundamental physics of gravity, and develop the emerging field of gravitational-wave astronomy.
 The University of Mississippi is an institutional member of the LIGO Scientific Collaboration, contributing to the experiment in the areas of data analysis and detector characterization.
 One of the LIGO detectors is located in southern Louisiana, about four hours drive from The University of Mississippi.
 As part of their research, senior members of the LIGO Team and graduate students actively participate in commissioning and monitoring the instrument on site.

 Theoretical Astrophysics and Classical General Relativity

 The University of Mississippi hosts one of the most active groups working on binary systems composed of black holes and/or neutron stars.
 Our main goal is to use gravitational-wave observations of these binaries to test Einstein’s general relativity, to rule out alternative theories of gravity, and to tell black holes from more exotic alternatives.
 We are also exploring the astrophysical information carried by the full set of events that will be observed: LIGO will reveal important clues on the evolution of compact binaries and on their relation with gamma-ray bursts; LISA will tell us how the massive black holes lurking at the center of most galaxies were born, and how they grew during cosmic history.
 From a more theoretical standpoint, we are studying Einstein’s theory of gravity in the most extreme conditions with “numerical experiments” in which we smash black holes at speeds close to the speed of light.

 Quantum Gravity and Extra Dimensions